The Lego Movie Videogame: Reception

 Jason Venter of GameSpot gave the game a positive review; Venter scored the game a 7 out of 10 and stated: "The Lego Movie Videogame is a faithful take on its source material, with just enough of the film's content missing to make it worth getting out to the theater, but not so much that the game's narrative becomes difficult to follow.
 The added interaction is also welcome and is handled in a manner that keeps the experience approachable and generally refined, even if it isn't always as creative and varied as you might hope.
 While not everything is awesome, The Lego Movie Videogame should be just the ticket if you're ready to spend another 10 to 12 hours in the fantastic world of animated plastic blocks."

 Blake Peterson from Game Revolution scored the game a 3.5 out of 5.
 He cited the "great" comedy, "high" replay value, and "fun" mini-games as positives, but criticized the presence of technical issues, disliked the platforming gameplay sections, and felt that the game should have looked better graphically.
 Peterson thought the first half of the game featured "strong" gameplay, but felt the second half's gameplay was "weak".
 Peterson also praised the game for capturing the feel of the movie.

 Marc Camron of Electronic Gaming Monthly gave the game a positive score of 8.5 out of 10 in his review.
 Camron stated: "Another smash-and-collect game featuring everyone’s favorite building toy.
 This time around, it’s based on the new animated movie and offers many of the hilarious characters fresh off the screen.
 A little bit of fresh gameplay livens up this entry, but a few story and camera problems hamper the experience somewhat.
-Ultimately, The LEGO Movie Videogame is great fun and perfect for fans of the fantastic plastic."
+Ultimately, The Lego Movie Videogame is great fun and perfect for fans of the fantastic plastic."

-Chad Sapieha for Common Sense Media gave the game a five out of five star rating and commented, "Whereas most LEGO games provide environments filled with objects only some of which are clearly made of plastic bricks, every object in The LEGO Movie Videogame is visibly constructed of recognizable LEGO elements.
+Chad Sapieha, writing for Common Sense Media, gave the game a five out of five star rating and commented, "whereas most Lego games provide environments filled with objects only some of which are clearly made of plastic bricks, every object in The Lego Movie Videogame is visibly constructed of recognizable Lego elements.
 With the right bricks, kids can build everything they see in the game, which makes it feel more like they're exploring a living toy world than ever before.
 If your kids (or you) dig Danish building blocks, this one's a no-brainer."